chanshiyucx/blog/journal/004-interview-simulation.md

 For runtime optimization, I use techniques like memoization with React.memo or Vue's computed properties, using debounce or throttle function.

 I use tools like Chrome DevTools, Lighthouse, or Web Vitals to identify performance issues.

+### Debugging / Problem Solving

+> How do you approach debugging a complex software issue?

+When debugging a complex software issue, I follow a systematic approach that involves several steps.
+First, I reproduce the issue in a controlled environment to isolate the problem.
+Then, I gather as much information as possible, such as error messages, logs, and stack traces.
+Next, I analyze the code and look for possible causes of the problem, such as syntax errors, logical errors, or performance issues.
+Then, I test different solutions and verify the results.
+Finally, I document the solution and share it with the team.
+Throughout the process, I stay organized, methodical, and persistent.

 ## Development